Temporal Representation Learning on Monocular Videos for 3D Human Pose Estimation: Results

-\item \textbf{CSS-DSL:} This is our approach using STN together with image-reconstruction and latent splitting.
-It uses Eq.~(\ref{eq:DSL}) for the contrastive loss. \end{itemize} All of these models are trained with the same backbone architecture and model capacity, so that only the training loss differentiates them.
-For MV-CSS, we follow the recommendation in~\cite{Sermanet18} to sample one positive sample from another view at the same timestamp, and one negative sample from a distant frame in the same video.
-For CSS and CSS-STN, we use one positive sample from a nearby-frame and two negative samples from away frames from the same video.
+\end{itemize} For a fair comparison, we followed the training protocol of~\cite{Rhodin19a} and used the same detector, encoder, and decoder for all models including the baselines.
+In other words, unless explicitly specified, all these models are trained using the same architecture and model capacity, so that only the training losses differentiate them.
+For MV-CSS, we follow the recommendation of~\cite{Sermanet18} to sample one positive sample from another view at the same timestamp and one negative sample from a distant frame in the same video.
+For CSS and CSS-STN-Dec-Split, we use one positive sample from a nearby frame and two negative samples from away frames from the same video.
 For DSL-STN, we replace one of the away frames with an intermediate frame, sampled between nearby and away frames.
-We follow the procedures in~\cite{Denton17,Rhodin19a} to train DrNet and NSD.
+We follow the procedures of~\cite{Denton17} and ~\cite{Rhodin19a} to train respectively DrNet and NSD.